Click on one of the frequently asked questions to view our response.

 The bus bays are located at the bottom of the drive near to the main entrance gates to school.
 Darton College staff on duty will support any learners who are unsure about which bus to catch to ensure that they are on the correct route.
 In the first instance Year 7 learners have priority access to the buses to ensure that they get home safely.

 You should contact your child’s form tutor in the first instance.
 The most effective ways of doing this are either by putting a note in your child’s planner or sending an email direct to the relevant teacher who will then respond as soon as they can.
-For more significant questions or concerns please contact: Miss Banks, Year 7 Progress Leader or Mrs Ellis, SENCO.
+For more significant questions or concerns please contact: Mrs Fitzpatrick, Year 7 Progress Leader or Mrs Ellis, SENCO.

 Moving to secondary school can be a daunting time for both children and their parents.
 One of the key ways to prepare your child for transition is to develop their independence skills.
 This includes encouraging them to gather and pack their own equipment ready for school or other activities, managing time and money, looking after their belongings and development of strategies to use if something goes wrong.